enthought/traits/docs/source/tutorials/traits_ui_scientific_app.rst

         EchoBox().configure_traits()

-Event that do not correspond to a modification of an attribute can be generated with a *Button* traits.
+Events that do not correspond to a modification of an attribute can be generated with a *Button* traits.
 The callback is then called *_foo_fired()*.
 Here is an example of an interactive `traitsUI` application using a